 Step 1.
 Earn a Master’s or Higher Degree in an Approved Area of Study

-To earn a behavior specialist license in Pennsylvania, the Pennsylvania State Board of Medicine requires that you earn a master’s degree or higher or a post-master’s certificate from an accredited college or university with a major course of study in one of the following fields:
+To earn a Behavior Specialist license in Pennsylvania, the Pennsylvania State Board of Medicine requires that you earn a master’s degree or higher or post-master’s certificate in one of the following fields:

 - Special education